is-project-4th-year/FINE-TUNED-TRAVEL-ITINERARY-GENERATOR/README.md

-_150129 Maina Ben Waweru_
+#150129 Maina Ben Waweru
-**Travel Itinerary Generator**
+##Travel Itinerary Generator
-Final Year Project — Large Language Model + Real-World Data Integration

-This project is an end-to-end AI itinerary generation platform powered by a local Hermes2Pro 7B model, a FastAPI backend, and a React/Next.js frontend with user authentication.
+***This project is an end-to-end AI itinerary generation platform powered by a local Hermes2Pro 7B model, a FastAPI backend, and a React/Next.js frontend with user authentication.
-It combines real-time city data with an LLM rewriting pipeline to produce personalized, structured travel itineraries.
+It combines real-time city data with an LLM rewriting pipeline to produce personalized, structured travel itineraries.***

-This README describes the project exactly as it exists — no imaginary features, no hallucinated components, only what was actually built and completed.

 ⭐ Overview